augustjanse/jabref/report.md

 ## Some problems we have encountered
 1. The problem with storing the API
-2. When requesting the key from Worldcat, the authority is not instantly delivered.
+2. When requesting the key from Worldcat, the authority is not instantly delivered/denied.
+3. When we first run the original project using ./gradlew test, the build fails and 9 test cases failed.

 ## Overall experience